 Also on January 1, 1994, the first stage of reductions that eventually (at the latest by January 1, 2008) are to eliminate the pre-NAFTA tariffs in a specified number of annual cuts was implemented.
 Further staged tariff reductions have taken place on January 1 of every year since.
-This process created an initially still marginal actual advantage for Mexico-which eventually would become substantial- with respect to articles ineligible for the Caribbean Basin duty-free preference (e.g., textiles and textile apparel), which, under the NAFTA, are in the phase-in process toward eventual duty-free and quota-free status.
-Similarly, the NAFTA staged reductions have already resulted in the elimination of CBERA's erstwhile advantage over Mexico with respect to import-sensitive articles eligible for the CBERA 20%-reduced duty rates.
-The phasing-in of these NAFTA reductions (to zero) has been completed for most products as of January 1, 1999.
-By then, the duty rates subject to the longer of the two reduction schedules still being phased-in (to be completed by January 1, 2008) had been cut by 40% and those subject to the shorter schedule (to be completed by January 1, 2003) by 60%.
-At present, the respective cumulative cuts amount to 60% and
+This process created an initially still marginal actual advantage for

+Mexico-which eventually would have become substantial-with respect to articles ineligible for the Caribbean Basin duty-free preference (e.g., textiles and textile apparel), which, under the NAFTA, are in the phase-in process toward eventual duty-free and quota-free status.
+Similarly, the NAFTA staged reductions had already resulted in the elimination of CBERA's erstwhile advantage over Mexico with respect to import-sensitive articles eligible for the CBERA 20%-reduced duty rates.
+The phasing-in of these NAFTA reductions (to zero) has been completed for most products as of January 1, 1998 and for many more as of January 1, 2003.
+Still being phased-in (to be completed by January 1, 2008) are tariff cuts on a limited number of products the cumulated duty reduction as of January 1, 2003, amounted to two-thirds.

-In the first 11 months of 2001, total U.S. imports from Mexico amounted to \$121,221.2 million, \$105,152.7 million (86.7%) of this free of duty, including \$63,832.0 million (52.7%) under the NAFTA and the remainder under other tariff provisions.
-NAFTA imports of products whose duty rates are still in the process of being phased-out amounted to \$11,486.1 million, for a total of imports under the NAFTA of \$75,318.1 million (62.1% of all imports from Mexico).
+In 2002 (in parentheses, first 4 months of 2003), total U.S. imports from Mexico amounted to \$134,121.2 million (\$44,422.7 million), \$113,922.5 million (\$41,870.8 million), 84.9% (94.3%) of this free of duty, including \$69,372.8 million (\$27,859.1 million) (51.7%; 62.7%) under the NAFTA and the remainder under other tariff programs.
+NAFTA imports of products whose duty rates are still in the process of being phased-out amounted to 15,374.2 million (\$689.9 million), for a total of imports under the NAFTA of \$84,747.0 million (\$28,548.0 million) (63.2%; 64.3%) of all imports from Mexico)..

 Imports of articles ineligible for duty-free treatment under the CBERA in 2000 accounted for over one-half, by value, of all U.S. imports from the group (including the total value of partially nondutiable products of production sharing (see p.
 3).
 The most crucial and potentially injurious to CBERA countries was the NAFTA treatment of textiles and apparel articles which, in addition to constituting the largest single category by far of U.S. imports from CBERA countries, do not qualify for that preference and are subject to relatively high duty rates.
-Some of the adverse effect of this NAFTA treatment on the CBERA countries was mitigated by the relatively long (6 or 10 annual stages, some even 15 stages) phasing-in period of the NAFTA duty elimination.
-Another mitigating factor was the extensive use by American firms in imports of apparel from CBERA countries of the production-sharing provision, where a portion of the value of the import already is duty free, which effectively reduces its duty cost to the U.S. importer.
-The same tariff treatment, however, is also available generally to similar imports from Mexico and that at decreasing duty rates.
+Some of the adverse effect of this NAFTA treatment on the CBERA countries was mitigated by the relatively long (6 or 10 annual stages, in many cases even 15 stages) phasing-in period of the NAFTA duty elimination.
+Another mitigating factor was the extensive use by American firms in imports of apparel from CBERA countries of the production-sharing provision, where the portion of the value of the import represented by its U.S.-origin components already is duty free, which effectively reduces its duty cost to the U.S. importer.
+The same tariff treatment, however, also has been available generally to similar imports from Mexico and that at decreasing duty rates.